microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

 - Run `az account get-access-token`.
 - This will result in a JSON object containing the new `accessToken`, printed to the console.
 - Copy the value of the accessToken from the terminal and into the publish `accessToken` field in the profile in Composer.

+## Known issues

+- The provision and publish flow from Composer UI is limited to  Microsoft account only now.
+A personal Microsoft account (non-work / school) then authentication will not work.
+-